Electronics » Displays »

 In the diagram above, VBACKLIGHT is shown as 5 V, but you are not restricted to 5 V; any voltage above the diode-drop voltage will work as long as you choose the appropriate value for your current-limiting resistor.
 You can also use a PWM-controlled MOSFET to achieve variable dimming of the backlight if so desired.

 Note: No cables or connectors are included with this product, but a 40×2-pin 0.100" male header strip and 20", 16-conductor ribbon cable can be purchased separately.
 You can break a 7×2 segment from the header strip and solder it to the 14 through-holes on the left side of the LCD PCB; the ribbon cable will then plug into the header pins (leaving two holes empty).
-The header pins won’t enforce proper orientation of the cable, so you will need to take care to plug it in to the correct pins.
-The 8×2 shrouded box header will work with this LCD.
+The header pins won’t enforce proper orientation of the cable, so you will need to take care to plug it into the correct pins.
+The 8×2 shrouded box header can be used with this LCD if you use pliers to pull out connector pins 15 and 16, effectively turning it into a 7×2 keyed receptacle for a 16-conductor ribbon cable.

 People often buy this product together with: